luminaxster/swe432tomcat/README.md

 ```
 Make sure the its location and content matches this repos's, and redeploy your app.
 Similarly, if you see a `H10` error in your logs or an application error in your web app, you may have pushed a broken Procfile (Perhaps, you changed it to work locally in a Windows machine).
 For more details, go to this [section](https://github.com/luminaxster/swe432tomcat/blob/main/README.md#troubleshooting-application-errors).

-### Heroku Dashboard
-In your [dashboard](https://dashboard.heroku.com/apps/), after selecting the app related to this project, you may want to check these elements:
- - **Open App:** This button will open a new browser window with the URL of your currently deployed app.
- - **Activity:** This tab contains all logs of each deployment attempt, check it if you get errors in your web app.
-Run the app locally to debug them.
- - **Settings:** this tab lets you check your build packs, make sure you are using `heroku/java` for this project.

 ## 1. Create GitHub and Heroku accounts